Ten ways that talking – to a mate or therapist – can trigger helpful changes in the brain

-3 common sentences that block communication – and some alternatives
+Three common sentences that block communication for couples – and some alternatives

 Communicating is a tricky business.
-So many things can trigger us and block our ability to get what we need from conversations and relationships.
-For me it’s a process of continual learning too; and even if I’m aware of the following ‘traps’ I find it useful to be reminded.
+So many things can trigger us and block our ability to get what we need from conversations and relationships in general.
+For me it’s a process of continual learning and practise too, even if I’m aware of the following ‘traps’.
 Perhaps it’s similar for you.
-Continue reading “3 common sentences that block communication – and some alternatives”
+Continue reading “Three common sentences that block communication for couples – and some alternatives”

 Focussing: 6 steps to mental health with nothing but your good self required